 What is the Laravel framework?

-- MVC Architecture Pattern: Laravel follows the Model-View-Controller (MVC) architectural pattern, which helps developers to maintain application code and ensure separation between presentation layers and business logic.
+- MVC Architecture Pattern: Laravel follows the Model-View-Controller (MVC) architectural pattern, which helps developers maintain application code and ensure separation between presentation layers and business logic.

-- Blade Templating Engine: Laravel uses the Blade templating engine, which provides a lightweight powerful way to structure dynamic content in views.
+- Blade Templating Engine: Laravel uses the Blade templating engine, which provides a lightweight, powerful way to structure dynamic content in views.

 - Routing: Laravel makes it easy to define web routes for your application, allowing you to handle HTTP requests with specific controllers and methods.